 OpinionColumnistsMike Vogel By MIKE VOGEL @mikewrite7 A fare-evasion ticket that's anything but fair The MTA is studying an area in Queens to see what more public transportation is needed.
 Photo Credit: Getty Images Updated September 16, 2014 4:40 PM Print Share fbShare Tweet Email I get on the M34 bus last Wednesday, insert my MetroCard, and sit down to read the newspaper.
 Two stops later at Park and 34th Street, a uniformed MTA guy jumps on through the rear door.
 "Where's your receipt?" he demands.
 "Excuse me?"
 I ask.
 "I paid my fare.
 You can ask the driver."
 "Step off the bus."
 But my stop isn't -- "Step off now."
 Why?
 "Fare evasion."
 Special Insp.
 Padro demands ID.
 I reluctantly hand over my driver's license.
 He then requests my Social Security number.
 Seriously?
 I refuse.
 "Off the bus," he repeats, and I comply.
 Didn't I know to get a receipt from the machine on the street for Select Bus Service routes?
 No, I usually ride the subway, and there aren't any SBS buses in my neighborhood, I tell him.
 If I'm supposed to present a receipt, why didn't the bus driver ask for one?
 But Padro is already scribbling a ticket.
 Last year, such fare evasion tickets accounted for more than three-quarters of dollars the MTA raked in from all rules violations.
 When I get off, I step past a bewildered, non-English-speaking woman who was also nabbed.
 Supervisor Arthur Bianchini steps over to me.
 Pleasant enough man.
 He requests and inspects my MetroCard, then asks where and when I got on.
 If I want to contest the ticket, he tells me, I can go to court, and my MetroCard will confirm if I'm telling the truth.
 Padro hands me the ticket. $100!
 Smoking on the subway carries a $50 fine.
 Not having a bus receipt is double that?
 And where is court?
 Somewhere in Brooklyn.
 Between the subway ride and the hearing, we're talking about a half-day wasted.
 Most people can't afford to take off from work for that.
 You know some just swallow hard and pay the ticket, even if they've paid the fare.
 As I walk off, Bianchini calls out "just doing my job."
 A few minutes later, it hits me.
 Why don't the inspectors carry a MetroCard scanner?
 They could have swiped my card and instantly known if I was telling the truth.
 But then they couldn't have written a $100 ticket.
 I'm going to court today.
 Should be a load of laughs.
 By MIKE VOGEL @mikewrite7 Mike Vogel grew up in Brooklyn and is a lifetime New Yorker.
 In addition to amNY, his opinion pieces have run in Newsday, The NY Daily News, The NY Post and Metro NY.
 He is also a produced playwright.
-His latest play (March Madness) was produced off-Broadway at Abingdon Theatre in fall 2012.
+His latest play (Second Chance) was produced by Seven Angels Theatre in Connecticut in spring, 2018.
 In addition, Mike is a songwriter/club performer, and enjoys sports, swimming, Scrabble and other things that begin with the letter "s."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.